lubuntu-team/manual/source/3/3.2/3.2.16/window_effects.rst

 Useage
 ------
 To toggle enable client side shadows press the Enable client side shadows checkbox.
 The checkbox for Aviod drawing shadows on dock/panel windows will stop drawing shadows on the panel.
 The label for color lets you change the color of your shadows.
+The field for blur radius for shadows changes how big to blur the shadows.
+The field for translucany of for shadows is how opaque or clear to make the shadows 1 is opqaque shadows and 0 is clear.

 The opacity tab is for transparency settings.
 Setting Opacity to 1.00 makes it opaque while 0 makes it entirely clear.
 Menus, inactive windows, active windows titlebars and borders all can have their opacity changed indepently.